FrancescoCioria/Cards-Automation/README.md

 GitHub App to automatically add and move cards in any GitHub Project based on their labels

+## Install
+You can install this app for free from https://github.com/apps/cards-automation

 ## Automations

 - when you open a new issue, it creates a card for that issue into the first column of your project